wizz13150/PDQ_Repo/Reports/README.md

  PDQ Inventory SQL Report query to list applications new to environment in the last 14 days

  - CurrentUserIsLocalAdmin.xml
- Show computers with current user who is memeber of Local Admins.
+ Show computers with current user who is member of Local Admins.

  - GroupedDisplays-Fancy.xml
  A couple of PDQ Inventory SQL Reports that group the Display Model and Display Serial Number fields so each computer only has 1 line.